 clients/dashboard is what your tenants’ users see when they log in.
-Catalog browsing, realtime chat, file uploads, ticket filing, profile management — all themed by the tenant’s brand (colours, logo, typography pulled from the Multitenancy module).
+Catalog browsing, realtime chat, file uploads, ticket filing, invoices and subscription, tenant-scoped identity administration, profile management.
 It’s the surface your customers spend most of their time in, so it’s the one to invest UX care in first.

 Tech stack

-Same shape as the admin console — React 19 + Vite 7 + TypeScript 5.7 + TanStack Query + React Router + Tailwind + Radix + Lucide.
-Two additions:
+Same shape as the admin console — React 19 + Vite 7 + TypeScript + TanStack Query v5 + React Router 7 + Tailwind 4 + Radix + Lucide.
+Differences worth knowing:

 | Used for | |